JetBrains/teamcity-documentation/topics/git.md

 __Be careful__

-The SCP\-like syntax requires a colon after the hostname, while a usual SSH URL does not.
-This is a common source of errors.
 When you run TeamCity as a Windows service, it cannot access mapped network drives and repositories located on them.
 </note>